National Cake Day timeline

 There are so many options

-It's true, cakes come in different shapes and sizes, and flavors!
-The bread options vary from chocolate, vanilla, red velvet, funfetti, and strawberry, to name a few.
+Cakes come in different shapes and sizes, and flavors!
+The options vary from chocolate, vanilla, red velvet, funfetti, and strawberry, to name a few.
 Not to mention the endless possibilities of frosting and filling!

 They're so moist

 Cakes are known for their fluffy, moist consistency.
-These traditional desserts deliver the perfect amount of sweetness (sugar), carbs, and butter— all the ingredients that make it the glorious dessert it's known to be.
+These traditional desserts deliver the perfect amount of sweetness (sugar), carbs, and butter— all the ingredients that make it so delicious.

 A cake is almost always covered in frosting and special decorations, which alone, is a cause for celebration.
 Any cake can have a traditional foundation that provides a canvas to get creative.
 There are even shows on TV which celebrate the art of cake decorating.